 If you love bakes that celebrate coffee flavour, then you have to try this recipe for Coffee and Walnut Cupcakes or this recipe for Coffee Sandwich Cookies.

-Espresso Cake Ingredients
+- Chocolate Espresso Martini Cake

 - Espresso - This recipe uses both brewed espresso and espresso powder.
 If you don't have an espresso machine, you can make this recipe with just espresso powder.